goghcore/2021-data-salary-data-analysis/README.md

 # Global Data Professional Salary Analysis

+*A data analysis project that examines factors influencing salaries of data professionals from 46 countries.*

 ## Project Goal
 This personal project aims to identify factors that influence data professional salaries & determine how those factors impact salaries based on the data in the Annual Global Data Professional Salary Survey in 2019.